 Here are 3 key takeaways for financial institutions in the new normal:

 Whether it’s a second wave of the virus or a new challenge altogether, meeting customers’ changing needs means giving employees the right resources to do so under any circumstance.

 “COVID was not our first remote exercise.
 [In West Texas], we constantly have tornadoes, severe thunderstorms, things like that, that will take locations out for who knows how long,” said Erick Owens, AimBank’s SVP of Information Technology and Security.

-AimBank implemented RingCentral to mitigate such risks and ensure that digital communication channels between branches and customers remain open, regardless of what’s happening outside the bank.
+AimBank implemented RingCentral to mitigate such risks and ensure that digital communication channels between branches and customers remained open, regardless of what’s happening outside the bank.

 Technology is ever-changing, and as it evolves, consumer expectations shift.
 As new technology is rolled out, however, the customer experience must be maintained across each and every new channel in order to maintain satisfaction.

 “The problem—or the limitation—is that [new channels are often] not yet connected to each other,” Silva says.
 Such disconnection creates silos and challenges in sharing customer data across channels, reducing the seamlessness of interactions.